Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 : The value MUST be *true* to support the *request_uri* request parameter.

 `credential_supported`
-: Boolean value indicating that the OpenID provider supports the credential issuance flow.
+: Boolean value indicating that the Issuing Authority supports the credential issuance flow.

-`credential_endpoint`
-: A JSON string value indicating the location of the OpenID providers credential endpoint.

 `credential_formats_supported`
 : A JSON array of strings identifying the resulting format of the credential issued at the end of the flow.